 import six if six.PY2: ConnectionError = OSError # ... try: # download/upload from server or device except ConnectionError: print('could not connect to device') return

 Best practice for forward compatibility: do not use

 if not six.PY3, rather use

-To avoid lots of needless GitHub Issues and emails from users with obsolete Python versions, set in “setup.cfg” the python_requires to limit to Python ≥ 3.7 or whatever your program needs.
+To avoid lots of needless GitHub Issues and emails from users with obsolete Python versions, set pyproject.toml to limit to Python required by the program.